• Skip to primary navigation

 So I recommend two things: 1) Read “Hawthorne’s “The Man of Adamant,” by Eli Siegel, and the story itself; and 2) find out about how to study in Aesthetic Realism consultations.
 They are thrilling, kind, eye-opening education in how to know and like the world and yourself honestly.

-Filed Under: About Literature Tagged With: Aesthetic Realism Consultations, American literature, Eli SIegel, ethics, Hawthorne
+Filed Under: About Literature Tagged With: Aesthetic Realism Consultations, American literature, Eli Siegel, ethics, Hawthorne

 More Maxims by Eli Siegel from Damned Welcome

-May 21, 2020 by leilarosen
+May 21, 2020 by leirose

 Two weeks ago, I pointed to several Aesthetic Realism maxims by Eli Siegel from his book Damned Welcome: Aesthetic Realism Maxims.
 These statements—many of them swift and pithy—are, he wrote, “meant to bother into appreciation.”
 I find myself thinking of some of these maxims as I try to make sense of what’s happening in our confusing time.